Charles Ryrie vs C.I. Scofield Study Bible: What’s the Difference?

 A dispensation refers to an era of times.
 Dispensationalism interprets Scripture in a manner that divides history into different eras.
 Scofield defines the term this way:

 “A dispensation is a period of time during which man is tested in respect of obedience to some specific revelation of the will of God.
 Seven such dispensations are distinguished in Scripture.”
+(Scofield Study Bible, pg.
+5)

 Premillennialism: The order of major end times events

-• The rapture: The rapture is the first and next event on God’s end times schedule.
+The rapture: The rapture is the first and next event on God’s end times schedule.
 The rapture refers to the sudden, supernatural removal of Christians from the Earth.
 Premillennialism teaches that the rapture could happen at any moment — even today.

-• The tribulation: The seven-year tribulation period follows the rapture (though it isn’t triggered by it).
-Dispensational premillennialists believe it’s described in Revelation 6-19.
-During the tribulation, the Holy Spirit is removed from the Earth, and the Antichrist and False Prophet wreak havoc upon people.
+The Holy Spirit is removed from the Earth during the tribulation, and the Antichrist and False Prophet wreak havoc upon people.
 The period ends with the Battle of Armageddon.

-• The Second Coming: Christ’s return to Earth follows Armageddon and the tribulation period.
+The Second Coming: Christ’s return to Earth follows Armageddon and the tribulation period.
 He will judge the Earth and establish his 1,000-year millennial kingdom described in Revelation 20:1-6.
 All eschatological views hold to the return of Christ, but there isn’t agreement about when it will occur.

-• The millennium: Dispensational premillennialist believe the 1,000-year period is literal and in the future.
+The Millennium: Dispensational premillennialist believe the 1,000-year period is literal and in the future.
 Other views believe it is occurring in the present and that the number is figurative.

-• The eternal state: Also called the Final State, it’s the last period of time — which lasts for all eternity — in which people are either in heaven or hell.
+The eternal state: Also called the Final State, it’s the last period of time — which lasts for all eternity — in which people are either in heaven or hell.

-Many Christians use devotional Bibles for their daily reading.
-See What is a Devotional Bible? to learn more.
+Also, see What is a Devotional Bible? to learn more.

 Also see: